 I head further south, into the bay, until I can't see the bottom while I'm swimming in 2 feet of water.
 Time to cross over and head west around Arrow Point.
 I'd like to see more of the bay, but even if I swim it I won't see it.
 And it's getting to be a pain to walk around the floating docks, I don't want to swim under while I'm alone (might get tangled in something), I don't want to swim around, so I go to the shoreline and climb over, what a pain.
 Walking around a dock or two lets the water drain out of my wetsuit so I feel cold all over again when I get back in the water.
 Ugh.

 Another crossing of the bay, then just a regular shoreline swim to get to my exit point.
 I'm a bit tired by now, and I'm feeling the coldness of the water.
 This is a long day's swim and portage.
 Maybe the cold feeling has something to do with the ongoing decomposition of my outer wetsuit.
-Here's a shot of the cracked and leaky rubber on my shoulder and the gap on my ankle where the seam has split open.
-Yes, that's skin showing on my right ankle and calf, brrr.
-I definitely need the shorty underneath this old rag.

 I had hopes that Patagonia would sponsor me by donating a new wetsuit, but they don't seem interested.
 Too bad, I thought they were a natural sponsor.
 Maybe I'll try O'Neill since I'm actually wearing a 20 year old O'Neill that belongs in their wetsuit museum.
 I'll trade them straight across for a new one!!